 Location.
-41° 29.775′ N, 81° 27.847′ W. Marker is in Pepper Lake, Ohio, in Cuyahoga County.
-Marker is on Lander Road 0.4 miles north of the circle at Fairmount and Gates Mills Boulevards, on the left when traveling north.
 Touch for map.
 Marker is at or near this postal address: 2550 Lander Rd, Cleveland OH 44124, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Ursuline College (about 300 feet away, measured in a direct line); David Berger Memorial (approx. 2.1 miles away); William E. Telling / William E. Telling Mansion (approx. 3 miles away); The Mills of Gates Mill (approx. 3.4 miles away); Hiram House (approx. 3½ miles away); John Carroll University (approx. 3.6 miles away); The Cleveland Grand Prix (approx. 4 miles away); Birthplace of James A. Garfield (approx. 4.3 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Saint Angela Merici (about 300 feet away, measured in a direct line); David Berger Memorial (approx. 2.1 miles away); Raw Jackson (approx. 2.3 miles away); William E. Telling / William E. Telling Mansion (approx. 3.1 miles away); The Mills of Gates Mill (approx. 3.3 miles away); Hiram House (approx. 3.4 miles away); John Carroll University (approx. 3.6 miles away); The Cleveland Grand Prix (approx. 3.9 miles away).

 Also see . . .
-Wikipedia Entry for Saint Angela Merici
+Ursuline College.
+Excerpt:

-Editor’s want-list for this marker.
-The name of the sculptor of this statue • Can you help?
+Editor’s want-list for this marker. photos of the campus • Can you help?